kpcyrd/ch32v003-demo/README.md

 ## About `PD1`

-I haven't tested this myself, but I read a few times this pin is the same one as `SWD` used for flashing and debugging.
+I haven't tested this myself, but I read a few times this pin is the same one as `SWD` and used for flashing and debugging.

 Using this pin in your programs may interfere with further flashing/programming, although it's possible to [unbrick], you probably want to